JonathanMcDonagh/WIT-Lost-And-Found-Vue/README.md

-# Web App Assignment 2 - WIT Lost and Found.
+# WIT Lost and Found - Assignment

 Name: Jonathan McDonagh

-Student Number: 20074520

-## App Description
+## Web App Development 2 Module

+BSc (Hons) in Software Systems Development - Year 4 Semester 1

+**Grade:** 81%

+## Overview

-WIT Lost and Found is built using the MVEN Stack.
+**WIT Lost And Found is a Web App made using the MEVN stack**

-WIT Lost and Found main objective is to allow students to post items they find so other students can find the item for example by searching WIT Room, WIT Building and Lost Item Description.
+The main objective of this web application is to allow users to post items they find so other students can find the item.
+This is achieved by by allowing the user to post the lost item through a form using their Student ID, Name, WIT Building, WIT Room Number, and the Lost Item Description.

 I also included Google Maps API and Firebase Login.